This post was updated on August 5th, 2022.

 How do you know that your email marketing campaigns work?
-Sure, you’re getting clicks and your unsubscribe rate is low, but how does a series of emails contribute to your company’s bottom line?
+Sure, you’re getting clicks, and your unsubscribe rate is low, but how does a series of emails contribute to your company’s bottom line?

-Breaking down how much you make from each campaign can help you identify what resonates with your customers.
+Breaking down how much you make from each campaign can help identify what resonates with your customers.
 This lets you test and improve:

 - Email length